rrvt/MakeApp/MakeApp/README.md

     AlphaBeta, the solution directory will be in "...\AlphaBeta\AlphaBeta\" and the file name will be "AlphaBeta.sln".
 The project file will be "...\AlphaBeta\AlphaBeta.prj\" and the project file name will be "AlphaBeta.vcxproj:.
+  - One caveat concerning the placement of the Library directory and the new project:  The new project and the Library should both have the same parent directory.
+If that is not the case then the properties of the new project will need to be changed to reflect the location of the Library project file (i.e. LibUni7.vcxproj).
   - Specify the Project Name (i.e. the directory name for the project and all critical directories and filenames within the outer directory).
 Specify a Visible name that will be used in the left hand part of the window's title bar and the Window Description (the right hand part of the window title.)